-arbitrage into unregulated sectors (e.g., shadow banks).
+Regulatory arbitrage may also be a reason to engage in LRT.
+Indeed, a key lesson from the credit risk transfer (CRT) market has been the importance of aligning regulations and rules across regulated sectors and regulatory arbitrage into unregulated sectors (eg shadow banks).
 Reverse mortgages may be an instance of a regulatory loophole as such mortgages transfer longevity risk to the banking sector where there is no specific Basel Accord Pillar 1 capital charge for longevity risk.
-In a reverse mortgage the lender advances payments to the borrower in the form of an up-front lump sum payment or periodic payments.
+In a reverse mortgage, the lender advances payments to the borrower in the form of an upfront lump sum payment or periodic payments.
 The loan accrues interest and is settled using the proceeds from selling the property when the borrower moves or dies.
-The loan is nonrecourse, in that the lender does not have access to the assets of the borrower or his/her estate to cover any shortfall (see Box 1).
+The loan is non-recourse, in that the lender does not have access to the assets of the borrower or his/her estate to cover any shortfall (see Box 1).